 Another example: I like to be around both "ADHD-generalists" and "focused-specialists," but would go crazy if my circle consisted of only one of these types.

-So it's not about maximizing the same patterns in all of your close friends: High variance of personalities is key, especially when growing a team or community.
+So it's not about maximizing the same patterns in all of your close friends: High variance of personalities is key, especially when growing a team or community](alexandria-lab.com).

-These are character traits I look for in friends.
-Traits of romantic or family relations largely overlap but have different key focuses (unconditional love, emotional warmth, aesthetic compatibility, vulnerability, etc.)
+*These are character traits I look for in friends.
+Traits of romantic or family relations largely overlap but have different key focuses (unconditional love, emotional warmth, aesthetic compatibility, the art of living, relationship resilience (relationships are antifragile — your parents usually go through lots of lows during your childhood and teenage years with you, that's why your bound is usually stronger — it gained form from disorder).